UNESCO Chair in Island Studies and Sustainability

 Meet our Chair

 Dr. Jim Randall is an economic and social geographer, Coordinator of the Master of Arts Island Studies programme at UPEI and has taught in Island Studies, Geography, International Studies and Planning.
 In the past 20 years, Dr. Randall has secured more than US$2.25 million in competitive grants and contracts and has written 35+ peer-reviewed publications.
 He is currently writing an eTextBook for undergraduate students titled An Introduction to Island Studies, co-published by Island Studies Press and Rowman & Littlefield.
 He has extensive experience as an academic administrator at three universities, including as a Dean, Vice-President Academic and Provost.
 He is also a pioneer in community-university scholarship, has assembled and led large multidisciplinary teams of researchers and practitioners from communities and universities, organized major international conferences and has coordinated field courses on sustainability issues in Africa and Mexico.

 WHAT IS THE UNESCO CHAIR IN ISLAND STUDIES AND SUSTAINABILITY?

-This Island Studies and Sustainability Chair, led by the University of Prince Edward Island and the University of Malta, and supported by various other universities and organizations, works to establish and expand academic and research programmes on Small Island Developing States (SIDS) and Sub-National Island Jurisdictions (SNIJs).
+This Island Studies and Sustainability Chair, led by the University of Prince Edward Island and supported by various other universities and organizations, works to establish and expand academic and research programmes on Small Island Developing States (SIDS) and Sub-National Island Jurisdictions (SNIJs).
 It operates from the premise that SIDS and SNIJs are innovative, entrepreneurial and connected, not vulnerable, lacking and isolated.
 It builds North-South and North-South-South networks of knowledge and practice.
 In so doing, it assists in achieving the MDGs and proposed SDGs for SIDS and for the estimated 600 million Islanders worldwide.